BakeryTechChina will exhibit at the China Bakery fair in Shanghai. Check the news page.Nothing to show

 • The lower quality of the shrimp also affects the export value of Vietnamese shrimp.
 Several shipments of Vietnamese shrimp have been denied in different countries (including the Netherlands) due to the presence of high levels of antibiotics.

-The root of all these problems are the current practices of unsustainable and harmful high-intensive shrimp farming and the ineffective and unsustainable methods of the small- and medium-sized farmers.
+The root of all these problems is the current practices of unsustainable and harmful high-intensive shrimp farming and the ineffective and unsustainable methods of small- and medium-sized farmers.
 Shrimp farmers have little to no access to the best sustainable shrimp farming practices.
-Furthermore, farmers are not aware of the current issues that are underlying in the bigger picture with regards to the market developments and water and soil management (especially in the Mekong Delta).
+Furthermore, farmers are not aware of the current issues that are underlying the bigger picture concerning market developments and water and soil management (especially in the Mekong Delta).

 ShrimpTechVietnam

-The consortium “ShrimpTechVietnam” aims to sustainably improve the current shrimp farming practices in the Mekong Delta by conducting research, offering alternatives for antibiotics and wastewater treatment, demonstrating best practices and sustainable solutions, and the training of local farmers.
-The goal is to enable Vietnamese shrimp farmers to increase their production in a sustainable manner.
+The consortium “ShrimpTechVietnam” aims to sustainably improve the current shrimp farming practices in the Mekong Delta by conducting research, offering alternatives for antibiotics and wastewater treatment, demonstrating best practices and sustainable solutions, and training local farmers.
+The goal is to enable Vietnamese shrimp farmers to increase their production sustainably.

 Partners